dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/Automation/Automated_Hypertuning.md

 python3 auto_run_experiments.py
 ```

 That's it!
-Now you just wait for the automation process to complete itself.
+Now you wait for the automation process to complete.
 # **Important Note** The automation process is set automatically to 10 iterations - to adjust this, simply go into the python file and change "" to your desired amount of iterations.